 Step 3: Choose a format

 There are different formats for writing an SOP document.
 A standard operating procedure typically uses a step-by-step format, which is simple and easy to follow.
-There is also the hierarchical format which is similar to the previous one, the only difference being that it provides more detailed and specific instructions for each step.
+There is also the hierarchical format which is similar to the previous one, the only difference is that it provides more detailed and specific instructions for each step.
 Finally, the flowchart format where the processes are illustrated.
-This solution is most suitable for processes that require decision making.
+This solution is most suitable for processes that require decision-making.
 You can choose to use one or a combination of them, as long as it is appropriate and easily understood by your audience.

 Step 4: Write the procedures

 Depending on the format you have chosen, start writing the procedures according to your purpose.
-A good principle to follow when writing is the 5 Cs: clear, concise, correct, courteous and complete.
+A good principle to follow when writing is the 5 Cs: clear, concise, correct, courteous, and complete.
 This takes the guesswork out of the procedure and ensures that every step is consistent.